 Merger vs. Acquisition

-The terms ‘merger’ and ‘acquisition’ are used interchangeably, while reflecting different concepts.
+The terms ‘merger’ and ‘acquisition’ are used interchangeably, but concern different concepts.

 An acquisition, on the contrary, refers to a practice when a large business takes control of a target firm.
-A purchaser takes over all the operational management of the latter which ceases to exist eventually.
-The world-known acquisitions are Google purchasing Android or Disney-Pixar deal.
+A purchaser takes over all the operational management of the latter, which ceases to exist eventually.
+The world-known acquisitions are Google purchasing Android and the Disney-Pixar deal.

 5 phases of an M&A transaction